trin5tensa/apple_health_analysis/README.md

 # Plotting Heart Data from an Apple Watch and iPhone
+#### Currently Unmaintained.
+11/2/2022.
+This project uses the lxml package which does not run on Python >v3.9.
 ## What is this project?
 This project demonstrates the steps needed to get heart data from the iPhone health app and visualize it using pandas, matplotlib and seaborn in jupyter notebooks.